padiketeku/EnvMonMod/EMM-Prac-4-Land Clearing.md

 ### Detect growth

 Out of curiosity and also to have a complete story you would want to know any growth or regrowth pattern in the catchment.
+The best approach to detect regrowth is firstly to identify land clearing areas and monitor these pixels post-clearing.
+This approach is not directly implemented in this task as it is beyond the scope of the activity.

-The code below detect grwoth in the study area.
+The code below detect growth in the study area.

 ```JavaScript